16 Best Books on Leadership Styles

 Who’s it for: Those who are interested in management outside the business context.

 Youssef’s book, despite the title, can be helpful to anyone serving as a manager in everyday life.
 It talks about how we can succeed as a manager of volunteer organizations, youth organizations, and the workplace.
-Actually, it’s great for people interested in servant leadership.
+Actually, it’s great for people who want to become a servant leader.

 Get this book